continuous-dems/workshop-coastal-coupling-2026/01-prerequisites.md

 We will provide the log-in information and password.

-Source data for the Newport exercise have been staged in shared storage so that participants do not need to download separate copies of the same datasets.
+Source data for the DEM exercises have been staged in shared storage so that participants do not need to download separate copies of the same datasets.

 ## JupyterHub